chedwards492/cse15l-lab-reports/Lab4Week8/lab-report-4-week-8.md

 ### Snippet 2 Code Change

+I am not certain if this code change would be less than 10 lines.
 My program could be fixed by ensuring that the opening bracket of the link has a closing bracket to match it.
 With the parentheses of the link, I would ensure that the outermost opening parenthesis has a pair, and then ensure that all that is inside the outer parentheses pair is interpretted as the link.
 I would also write an if statement when finding the index of the brackets, if the brackets have a backslash before them, disregard them.
+This would be around 10 lines, it wouldn't be a small change but it also wouldn't be a large change.